-The registration fee of $8,500 for the 2012-2013 Fellowship year covers the costs of materials, speaker and consultant fees, and special events.
+The early-bird registration fee for the 2017-2018 Fellowship year is $9,250 (post marked on or by December 15, 2016).
+The regular registration fee is $9,750 (post marked on or by January 15, 2017).
+The registration fee covers the costs of materials, speaker and consultant fees, and special events.
 The conference center costs for the 15 days of in-residence programming are estimated at $5,000 for lodging, meals and facility use.
 Travel costs for the three sessions will, of course, vary depending on distance and mode of transportation.
 The overall costs for the ELATE program are comparable to other national leadership programs in higher education and substantially less than comparable private-sector leadership programs.
-See the Application Overview page for details.

 What is the time commitment for participating in the ELATE program?